The City of Mirrors: Plot

-Virals Alicia and Amy are joined by Peter and Michael, leaving the ship to find and kill Zero in order to end the plague.
+Virals Alicia and Amy are joined by Peter and Michael, leaving the ship to find and kill Zero in New York City, in order to end the plague.
 Peter is bitten by Zero, but his love for Amy prevents him from killing her at Zero's command.
-Zero is killed by Amy, who saves Peter with her own blood before he is destroyed along with the rest of Zero's Many.
-A near drowning has removed all traces of the virus from Alicia, who then decides to jump to her death.
-Michael takes a ship to England.
-Virals Amy and Peter live together, until he dies of old age after a couple of hundred years.
+Amy kills Zero, then saves Peter with her own blood, preventing him from being destroyed along with the rest of Zero's Many.
+A near-drowning removes all traces of the virus from Alicia, who then decides to jump to her death.
+Michael sails his boat, the Nautilus, to England.
+Virals Amy and Peter live together until he dies of old age after a few hundred years.

 The Kerrville survivors sail to the safe island, becoming the cradle for humanity.
-After 1000 years (Which is said to be the minimum required time for the virals to die off on their own in case they would not be stopped), their descendants return to North America.
+After 1000 years (which is said to be the minimum required time for the virals to die off on their own in case they would not be stopped), their descendants return to North America.
 They find an ancient Amy, who tells them her story.